 The term hybrid cloud has two distinctly different meanings.1.
 The practice of running some systems from the public cloud while running other systems from the private cloud.

 Most businesses with security compliance requirements (financial and medical offices, for example) select this model to run and store sensitive systems and data in a private cloud while running less sensitive systems from the public cloud.2.
 Run some parts of their systems on in-house servers and some from the cloud.

 This is particularly useful when companies decide to move systems with a high cost of ownership to the cloud as a way of reducing overhead, while keeping low-cost systems in-house.

 For example, many companies decide to migrate their email system to Office 365 (a cost-intensive system)—while keeping applications or file servers in-house.
 A hybrid approach is not only great for cutting costs, but also for the added convenience and security of the cloud.

 Is the Cloud Right for Your Supply Chain Business?

-However, moving your business entirely to the cloud isn’t always the best solution and making the move requires a lot of careful planning.
-Also, when considering to move systems to the cloud is very to select a cloud provider that aligns with the technology that the company currently uses and technologies the company plans to use in the future.
+However, moving your business entirely to the cloud isn’t always the best solution, and making the move requires a lot of careful planning.
+Also, when considering to move systems to the cloud, it is very important to select a cloud provider that aligns with the technology the company currently uses and technologies the company plans to use in the future.